sparrowxiao/HTML-Email-Template/README.md

 - [x] bulletproof buttons style

 #### HTML Email Troubleshooting
-- [x] don't be panic first, deeply breath and go through this bug check list after that.
+- [x] don't be panic first, deeply breath and go through this bug check list and check some useful reference.

+* ** Good Marketing Email Service **
+  [Litmus](https://litmus.com): I like their email render feature [Campain Monitor](https://www.campaignmonitor.com): I like their resources

 - [ ] Couldn't achieve the responsible font size on different screen.<br/>Check the image added in the email template, sometimes the image increase the max-width of the template and the email client cannot do the media requirement correctly.

 #### Special Issues on Outlook